daniel-hain/PATSTAT-PostgreSQL/README.md

 ## How it works:
 1. First, set up a PosttGreSQL server ([check here for instructions](https://www.postgresql.org/docs/10/runtime.html))
-2. Run the `R` script `Data_Upload_PostgreSQL.R` placed in the same folder as the PATSTAT zip.files
+2. Run the `R` script `Data_Upload_PostgreSQL.R` placed in the same folder as the PATSTAT zip.files.
+You only need to enter your personal details to connect to your database in the `dbConnect()` call.

 Warning: While the data inpurt and creation of the foreign keys runs pretty smooth, but the creation of the indices takes quite some time.
-Better run it over night...
+Better run it over night.
+An alternative is also to run the calls one-by-one.

 Have fun!